Michael Ryan (hurler, born 1955)

-Michael Ryan (born 9 August 1955) is a retired Irish hurler and Gaelic footballer who played in various positions for The Nire–Fourmilewater club teams.
+Michael Ryan (born 9 August 1955) is an Irish former hurler and Gaelic footballer who played in various positions for The Nire–Fourmilewater club teams.

 In retirement from playing Ryan became involved in team management.
 As manager and selector of the Waterford, Laois and Dublin inter-county teams he has won seven All-Ireland.
-With the Ballymacarbry ladies' football team Ryan won multiple All-Ireland club titles while he also gained a wealth of experience training various club teams in hurling.
+With the Ballymacarbry ladies' football team Ryan won multiple All-Ireland club titles, while he also gained a wealth of experience training various club teams in hurling.

 Ryan was the manager of the Waterford senior hurling team for the 2012 and 2013 seasons and took over as Westmeath senior hurling team manager in October 2014.

 Playing career

 Club

 Ryan played hurling with the Fourmilewater club and Gaelic football with the sister club called The Nire.
 He won a county minor championship medal as a midfielder and played with their adult teams up until he was 35 years old.
 He began coaching/training Fourmilewater hurling Team in 1979 and won an intermediate county medal playing at full forward that year.
 In 1983 he trained/coached The Nire football team that won the county Intermediate championship whilst playing at corner forward.
 He was a member of The Nire team that was beaten in the senior county final in 1987 and 1989 and retired from playing in 1990.